saylesss88/nix-book/src/nix/README.md

 > [userborn](https://github.com/nikstur/userborn) the default for NixOS in the
 > future.
 It can be more secure by prohibiting UID/GID re-use and giving
 > warnings about insecure password hashing schemes.

+I have personally had nothing but problems with `userborn` and find the docs extremely lacking, you need to read the source code to figure anything out which is ridiculous.
+Needless to say, I don't personally use this.

 To enable `userborn`, just add the following to your `configuration.nix` or
 equivalent: